FintechBTC/mpt/README.md

 # Modern Portfolio Theory Based Portfolio Analysis and Optimization

 The project is about the **Modern Portfolio Theory (MPT)** based analysis and optimization of a given portfolio’s returns based on individual investors’ risk tolerance.
-The project is based on an assumption of a real world utility of **Modern Portfolio Theory (MPT)** for a Portfolio Manager, for example.

-**Assume**:
+It assumes it has a use case in a real world utility for business roles like a Portfolio Manager or Quantitative Analyst in any Fintech firm.

+The project tries to solve a typical business problem of a Portfolio Manager to find an optimal construction of an investment portfolio.

+Let's take a business scenario as described below.

+**User Story**:

 As a Portfolio Manager of a Fintech firm, he/she should be able to:
 - Construct a portfolio of assets based on market index to maximize profit returns.